umfhero/CalendarPlus/README.md

 Built for Power Users: Whether you are sketching on an infinite canvas, tracking GitHub contributions, or monitoring personal analytics, ThoughtsPlus brings your digital life into one customisable, high-performance interface.

+> [!TIP]
 > "Life's too short to juggle a dozen ugly, slow apps.
 ThoughtsPlus is the buffer between your brain and your permanent knowledge base."

+> This is a work in progress application, please be aware of bugs and issues, please report them to the [Issues](https://github.com/umfhero/ThoughtsPlus/issues) page.

 ### Dashboard